gilbertchen/duplicacy/README.md

 Duplicacy supports major cloud storage providers (Amazon S3, Google Cloud Storage, Microsoft Azure, Dropbox, and BackBlaze) and offers all essential features of a modern backup tool:

 * Incremental backup: only back up what has been changed
-* Full snapshot : although each backup is incremental, it behaves like a full snapshot
+* Full snapshot : although each backup is incremental, it must behave like a full snapshot for easy restore and deletion
 * Deduplication: identical files must be stored as one copy (file-level deduplication), and identical parts from different files must be stored as one copy (block-level deduplication)
 * Encryption: encrypt not only file contents but also file paths, sizes, times, etc.
 * Deletion: every backup can be deleted independently without affecting others